douira/resolution-editor/.github/CONTRIBUTING.md

 Typo fixes or small bugs are worthy of an issue too.
 So, if you find any bug that doesn't already have a issue, report it!

 ### How to file a bug
 Make a screenshot of the bug as soon as it occurs.
 Also make screenshots of any subsequent variations on the bug if there are any.
-Please try to provide as much information as possible.
-These items are also on the new issue page when you get to it from the editor.
-Please provide all of these that apply:
+Please try to provide as much helpful information as possible.
+See the template file or the filled in template text when you create a new issue.
-- Operating System
-- Device Type (handheld, desktop etc.)
-- Browser + Version
-- Browser Extensions that can modify website content
-- What you were doing when the bug occured and beforehand?
-- Were you able to reproduce the bug?
-- Did the bug occur several times or in a recognisable pattern?
-- Any other relevant information

-This is how you take a screenshot on your OS: https://www.take-a-screenshot.org/